-Here’s How to Talk About Your Strengths in a Job Interview
+5 Ways to Talk About Personal Strengths in Interviews

 In 2015, long before she became the head of engineering at the eco-friendly grocery delivery company Zero Grocery, Frankie Nicoletti found herself at the Hack Reactor bootcamp in San Francisco with an accounting background and only $600 in her pocket.
 She signed up to explore opportunities in tech, but like many new coders, wasn’t sure about how she would fit into the Silicon Valley ecosystem.

 One of the first things she was asked to do at Hack Reactor was write down her elevator pitch — 10 times.
 When she finished, she was told to throw away her paper and write the pitch another 10 times.

 How To Talk About Your Personal Strengths In An Interview

 - Assess your skills and trust your abilities

 - Ask others for feedback